myminseok/platform-automation-template/README.md

-This Platform automation pipeline provides 1) simple to manage pipeline source code 2) merge all pipelines into single pipeline as you wish 3) can manage multiple foundations with shared pipelines code.
+This Platform automation pipeline provides
+- 1) simple to manage pipeline source code by managing small standard pipelines as template.
+- 2) fully compatible foundation config structure to [platform automation guide](https://docs.pivotal.io/platform-automation/v5.0/). you can share the same pipeline code for multiple foundation.
+- 3) you can merge all pipelines into single pipeline for the foundation, so that you can control pipeline's job concurrency using concourse [serial_group](https://concourse-ci.org/jobs.html#schema.job.serial_groups). you can remove or add products from the merged pipeplie in a simple way.

-# folder structure
+# Folder structure
 - foundations/<foundation>/download-products: yml file for each product used to yml file for each product.
 - foundations/<foundation>/opsman: all files regards to opsman such as env.yml, opsman.yml, director.yml
 - foundations/<foundation>/pipeline-vars: params.yml is used to `fly set-pipeline` directly. this is not used inside of pipeline task.